How to Introduce Kids to Birding and Nature

 Birds are the perfect hook for getting kids interested in nature, because you can find them everywhere.
 Just as you recruit young anglers with bluegill, you recruit birders with cardinals, chickadees and goldfinches.
 Backyard bird feeders are a wonderful place to start.
 I remember spending countless hours at my grandparents’ window watching the antics of black-billed magpies.
 Children are mesmerized by nature, so a window into that world is all you need to get them started on this lifelong hobby.

 Neighborhood parks provide much more than a patch of green to walk in.
 They offer endless potential for observing birds, butterflies, dragonflies, frogs, toads, sticks, rocks, leaves and more.
 Many parks also have wetland areas, and since water birds are often large and conspicuous, ponds are a good place to start with beginning birders.

 Go beyond the ordinary when looking for bird-watching spots.
-City dumps, sewer lagoons and even cemeteries provide surprising opportunities to see lots of birds.
-Or head out biking, hiking or kayaking for a change of pace.
+Head out biking, hiking or kayaking for a change of pace.

 Birding as a Family

 Birding isn’t a solitary hobby.
 When you see an unusual bird or get to observe its entertaining behavior, you want to tell someone.
 Kids are the same way.

 Find a bird walk to attend.
 Many local bird clubs, nature centers, parks and wildlife refuges offer regular walks.
 Staff naturalists are a great source of information, and, like me, many are delighted to see families out and about in nature.
 Attend a banding demo offered by a bird observatory or other nature organization.
 Beyond providing stunning looks at birds, these programs connect audiences with the joy and beauty of birds in a way no picture or video can.